Underground Upheavals

 Interior view of King’s Cross Metropolitan Railway Station, Illustrated London News, 27/12/1862

-There were teething troubles due to overcrowding and inadequate ticket-issuing provision.
+There were initial troubles due to overcrowding and inadequate ticket-issuing provision.
 Smoke and steam from the locomotives could create “a deadly atmosphere”, and this continued to be a nuisance, despite efforts at amelioration, until electrification in 1905.
 There were vibrations caused to buildings above, which continue to this day!
 But passenger numbers totalled about 225,000 for the first week, spread fairly evenly from day-to-day, and the line was soon being widely extended.
 From six in the morning to midnight on weekdays, trains at first ran in both directions at intervals of a quarter of an hour or twenty minutes.
 On Sundays the service ran from 8 am until 10:40 pm.
 There were three classes of travel, though the cheapest at threepence one way and fivepence return was not that cheap.
 However the introduction of early-morning reduced cost workmen’s trains in 1864 proved very successful.
 (The Weekly Dispatch, 11/1/1863; The Evening Standard, 12/1/1863; The Morning Post, 23/1/1863; The British Ensign 21/1/1863)

 View of a broad-gauge steam locomotive hauling a train approaching the platform at Baker Street.
 The scene at Baker Street is still recognisable today, 160 years later.
 Light entering from the ventilation shafts can clearly be seen, though the shafts have long since been blocked up.